Pinterest Pixel

 How to Merge Cells in Word

-Alternatively, I can find ‘Merge Cells’ by navigating to the ‘Layout’ tab under ‘Table Tools’ on the Ribbon if I prefer using the commands there.
+Alternatively, I can find ‘Merge Cells’ by going to the ‘Layout’ tab under ‘Table Tools’ on the Ribbon.

 How to Merge Cells in Word